 This, claimed Panofsky, is a representation of creative stagnation.
-The figure of Melancholia is a stymied intellectual artist; the putto scribbling furiously, by contrast, is emblematic of the practical craft uniformed by theoretical direction.
+The figure of Melancholy is a stymied intellectual artist; the putto scribbling furiously, by contrast, is emblematic of the practical craft uninformed by theoretical direction.
 It is the intellect which is stymied, not the hand.

 Stymied by illumination.
 We are witnessing not a gestation, but an aftermath.
+The vision has come and gone, is spent.
 This is what knowledge and understanding look like.

 And in the same way, architecture is a working from structures characterised by asymmetry, and by more complex unreadable symmetries, towards special cases of legible symmetry known as buildings.
 A building is a special case of nature; a building of architectural weight in a city is a special case of that city.

-The figure of Melancholia according to this reading is not only an architect, and a failed architect: she is architect of a Failed City.
+The figure of Melancholy, according to this reading, is not only an architect, and a failed architect: she is architect of a Failed City.

 The world, we can philosophically conclude, is everything that is a mess.